Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: Summary and discussion

 \gls{ALICE}, in particular, has consistently pushed \gls{FPGA}-based readout a step further.
 In Run\,1, FPGA cluster finding enabled fast online processing in the \gls{HLT} farm, while in Run\,2, the \gls{HLT} discarded raw data and stored only clusters and tracks~\cite{AliceHlt}.
 In Run\,3, the introduction of \glspl{CRU} has extended the role of off-detector \glspl{FPGA} into a full-fledged data conditioning and preprocessing layer between the detector front-ends and the \gls{GPU}-based \glspl{EPN}.

-The approach adopted for the \gls{ALICE} \gls{TPC} in Run\,3, described in this paper, emphasizes \emph{simplicity}, \emph{robustness}, and \emph{flexibility}.
-On-detector logic was deliberately minimized: raw digitized signals are transmitted over deterministic-latency optical links based on the radiation-tolerant \gls{GBT} chipset and Versatile Link components, shifting the processing burden to off-detector \glspl{FPGA}, where algorithms can be more easily updated and refined as operational experience accumulates.
-Reliability was a guiding principle throughout; for example, the SAMPA chip can recover immediately after reset, restoring the full \gls{TPC} front-end electronics in less than \SI{400}{\ns}.
-This approach has led to a very stable operation, where the readout of the \gls{TPC} ``just works", no matter if radiation from collisions is present or not.
+The approach adopted for the \gls{ALICE} \gls{TPC} in Run,3, described in this paper, emphasizes \textit{simplicity}, \textit{robustness}, and \textit{flexibility}.
+On-detector logic was deliberately minimized: raw digitized signals are transmitted over optical links based on the radiation-tolerant \gls{GBT} chipset and Versatile Link components, shifting the processing burden to off-detector \glspl{FPGA}, where algorithms can be more easily updated and refined as operational experience accumulates.
+Reliability was a guiding principle throughout; for example, the SAMPA chip can recover immediately after reset, restoring the full \gls{TPC} \gls{FEE} in less than \SI{400}{\ns}.

-The \gls{TPCUL} firmware described in this paper implements a suite of algorithms essential for the operation of the \gls{TPC} and for an optimised performance.
-These include: